This is a basic recipe for a very quick and easy stir-fry. Perfect for creating a Sunday evening dinner from what’s in the fridge.

 for garnishing I used lime wedges, black pepper, fried onions, fresh herbs

 Cook noodles if you’re using them.
 If they are rice noodles, take a big pot with lots of water and stir often to get rid of the sticky starch.
 You don’t want to overcook them, that would make them fragile in the stir-fry.
 Rinse them well when cooked, to remove the starch.
 Add a little oil and stir to keep them from sticking.

 Combine soy sauce, maple syrup, lime juice and peel in a big bowl.
 Add drained noodles (or the leftover rice) and stir well.

-Heat some coconut oil in a wok or a wok skillet and add ginger, then add the other veggies and protein sources.
+Heat some coconut oil in a wok or a wok skillet and add ginger, optional onions and garlic, then add the other veggies and protein sources.

 Now stir-fry them for a minute or two and add the noodles.
 Keep stir-frying until cooked.
 Serve on plates and garnish.

 Have you made this recipe?
 I would love to see your picture on Instagram @flymetotheveganbuffet or #flymetotheveganbuffet.

 You might also like

 If you like my potato omelette with spinach and pomegranate seeds, you will love…1.
 September 2020